DSkapinakis/credit-card-default-deep-learning/README.md

 <img src="https://github.com/DSkapinakis/credit-card-default-prediction-ml/assets/136902596/049b7e55-c352-45cf-9e68-6c0c6aa21d37" width="600" height="400" alt="CNN Image">

 ## Final Classification results for all TFEs in each IF + FCL stage
-As seen below, the RNN demonstrated its superiority in 3 out of 8 stages (stages 3, 4, 5), the LSTM in 6 out of 8 (stages 1, 2, 4, 5, 6, 7) and the CNN in 2 out of 8 stages (stages 6, 8).
-As an additional observation, the highest F1 scores obtained (0.481, 0.482, 0.488) across all 24 configurations, encompass LSTM as the TFE.
-Lastly, it should be noted that the models with RF and XGB (stages 3, 4, 7, 8) as FCL clearly overfit.
-However, this behavior is consistent across all 3 TFEs in these stages, implying that this behavior does not negatively impact the comparison between them.
+As observed below, the RNN demonstrated its superior performance in 3 out of 8 stages (specifically, stages 3, 4, and 5), while the LSTM outperformed the others in 6 out of 8 stages (namely, stages 1, 2, 4, 5, 6, and 7).
+The CNN exhibited its strength in 2 out of 8 stages (specifically, stages 6 and 8).
+It's worth noting that the highest F1 scores achieved (0.481, 0.482, 0.488) were consistently associated with LSTM as the TFE.

+Additionally, it's important to highlight that models employing RF and XGB (in stages 3, 4, 7, and 8) as the final classification layer tended to exhibit signs of overfitting.
+However, this pattern was consistent across all three TFEs in these stages, suggesting that it did not adversely impact the comparative analysis between them.

-Regardless of the input features or the final classification layer, LSTM keeps on being a top performer in the majority of cases, providing robustness in the final comparison.
+In conclusion, irrespective of the input features or the final classification layer chosen, LSTM consistently emerged as a top-performing model in the majority of cases, demonstrating its robustness in our final comparison.

 ![image](https://github.com/DSkapinakis/credit-card-default-prediction-ml/assets/136902596/3c503f07-42aa-4074-8510-4b89a2541082)